opengamedata/opengamedata-js-log/README.md

 `OGDLog log = new OGDLog(myAppId, myAppVersion, firebaseConfig)`

 - `myAppId`: an identifier for this app within the database (ex.
-"AQUALAB")
+"MASHOPOLIS")
 - `myAppVersion`: the current version of the app for all logging events

 - `firebaseConfig` (Optional): an optional firebase app configuration object, used to enable logging to firebase